 In addition to the broad Title VII exemption, foreign derivatives subsidiaries of U.S. banks would also be permitted to substitute the capital requirements of their local (foreign) regulator instead of their U.S. regulator, so long as they were located in a jurisdiction that had signed the Basel accords.
-As the world now knows, European banks are systematically undercapitalized, and many European banking regulators are considered to be more lenient than U.S. regulators.
-Thus this provision could easily result in a weakening of effective capital standards for bank-affiliated derivatives dealers as well.
+Since the Basel accords do not include capital requirements for non-bank derivatives dealers, HR 3283 could result in the elimination of basic capital and prudential standards for non-bank dealers.
+It would also likely result in a significant weakening of prudential standards for bank-affiliated derivatives dealers.
+As is now clear, European banks are systematically undercapitalized.
+Many European and other foreign banking regulators are considered to be more lenient than U.S. regulators.

-These radical steps are justified by the supposed need to preserve competitiveness for foreign derivatives subsidiaries of major U.S. banks in overseas derivatives markets.
+All of these radical steps are justified by the supposed need to preserve competitiveness for foreign derivatives subsidiaries of major U.S. banks in overseas derivatives markets.
 This is precisely the same argument that was used to prevent regulation of the over-the-counter derivatives markets a decade ago, when adoption of tough regulations could have helped prevent the catastrophic damage of the latest financial crisis.
 While there may be a connection between such competitiveness and the profitability of our largest Wall Street banks, the relationship to American jobs is less clear and may be negative.
 This legislation would create significant incentives for U.S. banks to channel derivatives business through foreign subsidiaries in order to evade regulation.
 It is likely that expansion of these operations would mostly create jobs overseas, and might even lead to the relocation of some U.S. jobs to foreign subsidiaries.
 It is certain it would increase the risk of yet another job-killing financial catastrophe.